ila0406/Code-Quiz/README.md

 ## Mock-Up

-The following images shows the mokup of the web application's appearance and functionality along with the validation checks and their subsequent failure messages.
+The following images shows the mokup of the web application's appearance and functionality.

 ### Mockup
 ![mockup](./assets/images/mockup.png)